boussnina/ThingInSpace/README.md

 A small reflex-based browser game built with React, where you have to close portals before *The Thing* (a loose nod to Dr. Adams) blasts you.

+I made all the images, music and sound effects myself.

 ## 🎮 What it is

 Portals open faster and faster, and your job is to click and close them before *The Thing* charges up and fires.
 It’s a test of reaction time and focus — made as a warm-up tool before jumping into video games.